CYBER WEEK DEALS – UP TO 30% OFF

 The bottom line

 In general, the key to making your desk the place where you actually do meaningful stuff lies in making your workspace a bit happier.
-Although 66% of employees of in a recent survey admitted that they care about workplace design, not all employers take measures to design the office so that it becomes a place of motivation, not a place of experiencing existential dread.
+Although 66% of employees of in a recent survey admitted that they care about productive workplace design, not all employers take measures to design the office so that it becomes a place of motivation, not a place of experiencing existential dread.

 Most offices are designed for the main purpose of getting work done, without prioritizing employee satisfaction.